tuttlebr/flair-on-nvidia-triton/README.md

 # Flair Models on NVIDIA Triton Server

+Scripts to help deploy the Flair ner-english-fast model on Triton Server as a TorchScript model.

 ## Model Conversion to TorchScript

 The flair models are a composition of multiple models which complete embedding and tagging of strings.
 The default method modifies a `Sentence` inplace.
 Serving on Triton will convert any string-as-bytes input to the appropriate tokenization and embeding used in the original flair ner-fast model.
 You can convert the original meta-model hosted on HuggingFace by running: